-GHG Protocol of WRI/WBCSD: Almost all GHG accounting methodologies, such as ISO 14064 and PAS 2050 by British Standards Institution (BSI) in 2008, are founded on the principles laid out in this protocol.
+GHG Protocol of WRI/WBCSD: Almost all GHG accounting methodologies, such as ISO 14064 and Publicly Available Specifications (PAS) 2050 by British Standards Institution (BSI) in 2008, are founded on the principles laid out in this protocol.
 The GHG protocol offers distinct protocols for GHG accounting and reporting related to the life cycle of products and organizational structures.
 ISO 14064 (Parts 1 & 2): ISO 14064 is an international standard prepared by ISO for boundary definition, quantification of greenhouse gas emission, and removal (Manning and Nayak 2024).
-ISO 14064 part 1 relates to the carbon footprinting of organization with respect to quantification and reporting of GHG emissions, while part 2 covers definite projects and activities.
+ISO 14064 part 1 relates to the carbon footprinting of organization with respect to quantification and reporting of GHG emissions, while part 2 covers specific projects and activities.

-Publicly Available Specifications-2050 (PAS 2050) by the British Standard Institution (BSI): This sets out the criteria for measuring the GHG emissions in the life cycle of products and services (Bouhmoud et al. 2024).
-The PAS 2050 standard is working towards developing a methodology to estimate the carbon footprint of agriculture too.
+Publicly Available Specifications-2050 by the BSI: This sets out the criteria for measuring the GHG emissions in the life cycle of products and services (Bouhmoud et al. 2024).
+The PAS standard is working towards developing a methodology to estimate the carbon footprint of agriculture, too.

 International Guidelines for National Greenhouse Gas Inventories by Intergovernmental Panel on Climate Change (IPCC): IPCC classifies all sources of anthropogenic greenhouse gases into four sectors, which include energy, industrial process, agriculture, forestry, and other land use and waste sectors (IPCC 2006).

-For the activity for which the carbon footprint is to be calculated, all of these rules and standards go through life cycle assessment (LCA) or "cradle-to-grave analyses" (Bassam 2024).
+For the activity for which the carbon footprint is to be calculated, all of these rules and standards go through life cycle assessment or "cradle-to-grave analyses" (Bassam 2024).

 3.2.
 Selection of GHGs

-Choice of greenhouse gases involved in calculations is determined by guidelines adopted, requirement for carbon footprinting, and nature of activities undertaken (Yaman 2024).
+The selection of greenhouse gases involved in calculations depends on theadopted guidelines , specific requirements for carbon footprinting, and nature of activities undertaken (Yaman 2024).
 Thus, in thermal power plants, which emit large amounts of CO2, while other gases are insignificantly released into the atmosphere, calculation involving CO2 emissions would only be feasible.
 In the case of cattle farming, however, CH4, CO2, and N2O emissions could also be relevant.
 While some literature only considers CO2 emissions in carbon foot printing, all guidelines indicate that all six Kyoto gases should be considered (Iwata and Okada 2014).

 3.3.
 Life Cycle Assessment/ Life Cycle Analysis

-Life cycle assessment (LCA) is a standardized approach that has been adopted and supported by international organizations like the European Commission and the United Nations Environment Program for evaluating the ecological effects of a product throughout its whole life cycle process in a way that promotes sustainability and helps in labeling products (Cucurachi et al. 2019).
+Life cycle assessment is a standardized approach that has been adopted and supported by international organizations like the European Commission and the United Nations Environment Program for evaluating the ecological effects of a product throughout its life cycle process in a way that promotes sustainability and helps in labelling products (Cucurachi et al. 2019).
 The LCA model consists of four main processes, including goal and scope definition, inventory analysis, impact assessment, and interpretation, which help avoid tradeoffs and minimize burden shifting (Rodrigues and da Silva 2024).

 Though there have been many studies conducted using LCA on foods, decision making based on information still poses some difficulties due to differences in methodology, functional units, and temporal/spatial variation, among other reasons, thus restricting their comparisons (Desjardins et al. 2012; Röös et al. 2013; McAuliffe et al. 2016).
 Other issues include a lack of reviews providing comprehensive information, single value results that do not provide full impact assessment, and lack of public domain LCA information (Peters et al. 2010; Röös et al. 2011).

-During the first stage of the life cycle assessment process, the researcher sets out the objectives, scope, assumption, target audience, and functional unit to help create clarity and validity in carrying out the assessment (Laurent at al. 2020).
+During the first stage of the life cycle assessment process, the researcher sets out the objectives, scope, assumptions, target audience, and functional unit to help create clarity and validity in carrying out the assessment (Laurent et al. 2020).
 The functional unit offers an identifiable way of measuring the impact of the product system on the environment by associating it with the functionality of the product, for example, the amount of nutrition supplied by the product system (Vieux et al. 2025).

 3.4.
-Setting boundaries
+System boundaries and Functional Units